pymc-labs/pymc-marketing/docs/source/index.md

 )
 ```

-Initiate fitting and get a visualisation of some of the outputs with:
+Initiate fitting and get a visualization of some of the outputs with:

 ```python
 model.fit()